Banging Toolbox

 Bleach can also be used instead of chemical cleaners.
 Depending on the type, bleach can either be oxidizing, acidic, or caustic.

 Common chlorine bleach, however, is caustic.
-To use as a drain cleaner, pour bleach carefully into a cup then pour it down the drain.
-Wait for 15 minutes then flush with hot water.
+To use bleach as a drain cleaner, pour bleach carefully into a cup then pour a bit down the drain.
+Wait for 15 minutes then flush the pipes with hot water.

 Safety tips when dealing with chemicals

-- Always use protective equipment such as gloves and goggles before proceeding with this method.
-The chemicals are very corrosive and you can get seriously injured if mishandled.
+• Always use protective equipment such as gloves and goggles before proceeding with this method.
+The chemicals are corrosive and you can get injured if you mishandle the products.

-- It might also be a good idea to wear a mask or respirator if possible.
+• It might also be a first class idea to wear a mask or respirator if possible.
 A lot of these chemicals, like oxidizing cleaners [1], also emit a harmful vapor that may cause respiratory illness if inhaled.

 Dos and don’ts when unclogging shower drain?